nanotee/nvim-lua-guide/README.md

 ### vim.api.nvim_command()

 This function executes an ex command.
-It take in a string containing the command to execute.
+It takes in a string containing the command to execute.

 ```lua
 vim.api.nvim_command('new')